-Two cores may be used in series to amplify the signal from a single transmitter.
-This may be appropriate with home run strings between 300 m (1000 ft.) and 500 m (1650 ft.), if conductors have a large outside diameter (cannot fit 10 conductors in a single core), and in other special cases.
+Two cores may be used in series to amplify the RSS signal from a single transmitter.
+This may be appropriate with home run strings between 300 m (1000 ft.) and 500 m (1650 ft.) and in other special cases.
 Contact Tigo Sales Engineering for more information.